 Counseling & Learning Assistance

-The Art Academy employs a writing tutor and studio tutor to offer additional instruction to students who would like to pursue tutoring.
+The AAC employs a writing tutor and studio tutor to offer additional instruction and guidance outside the classroom.

-Contact Sarah at email@example.com to make an appointment.
+Contact Stephen Kenny at firstname.lastname@example.org to make an appointment.

-Brett Price is the Writing Tutor and is available on Mondays and Wednesdays from11:30 - 12:20 in the Adjunct Faculty Office in room N213.
-Brett can be reached at firstname.lastname@example.org for an alternative appointment as well.
-The writing tutor provides:
+Brett Price, the Writing Tutor and is available on Mondays and Wednesdays from 11:30 - 12:20 in Room N213.
+Brett can be reached at email@example.com for an alternative appointment, as well.
+The writing tutor provides help with:

 - Proof reading